Em-7dice/sitelen_sama_pona/README.md

 - using a logography over an alphabet already saves you tons of space
 - it's a lot more legible, as these glyphs come from vastly different places, and were never meant to be shown next to each other in this way.

+#### Incompatibility
+I am sorry to say that there may be some devices for which not all characters will work.
+There are other sitelen Juniko out there linked at the top of this page.
+That or you could give sitelen Keme a shot!

 ---

 Thanks again to u/thesegoupto11 for all of your hard work figuring all of this stuff out.
-I thought I could cheat the system using diacritics, but turns out a lot of platforms don't know what to do with bizarre diacritics on weird characters. ᑲ ᴗ ⤺ ᕅ ᑲ!
+I thought I could cheat the system using diacritics, but turns out a lot of platforms don't know what to do with bizarre diacritics on weird characters.

+Thanks also to the group at the ma pona pi toki pona discord server and on Mastodon who helped me troubleshoot device compatibility.

+ᑲ ᴗ ⤺ ᕅ ᑲ!